top of page

 Oxygenation

-• There is confusion between critical illness driven by impaired airway, oxygenation or ventilation.
+• There can be confusion between critical illness driven by impaired airway, oxygenation or ventilation.
 When assessing a patient on the ICU who is receiving respiratory support, it is useful to decide which of these three issues predominates.
+Good examples of scenarios to understand the difference include brain-stem testing, where no ventilation occurs, but oxygenation is intact.
+In asthma, there may be no difficulty oxygenating, but ventilation cn be extremely challenging.
+In ARDS, an initial difficulty in oxygenating can be complicated by subsequent difficulty ventilating.

 • Oxygen delivery involves the whole pathway of from inspired gas (air/supplemented air) through gas exchange in the lungs; to delivery to tissues and utilisation within mitochondrial aerobic respiration (oxidative phosphorylation).